WebAssembly/WASI/proposals/io/wit/wasi-io.wit.md

     /// This function returns the number of bytes transferred; it may be less
     /// than `len`.
     splice: func(
+        this: output-stream,
-        /// The stream to read from.
+        /// The stream to read from
         src: input-stream,
-        /// The number of bytes to splice.
+        /// The number of bytes to splice
         len: u64,
     ) -> result<tuple<u64, bool>, stream-error>
 ```